bridgecrew-perf7/LDOS--Deployment/05 Post Installation/post installation.md

 * Click on the “Deploy” button up in the right corner.
 * Select the debug option.
 * Click on the blue button just left of the inject node.

+Note: the payload format has been also changed to JSON.

 ---